burnto/burnto/README.md

 🌎 I am located in UTC-7/8

-🐣 I'm currently taking an independent sabbatical, with a focus on learning about new opportunity areas and emerging technologies and practices.
+🐣 Much of my work is via my experimental blockchain workshop, [Mono Koto](https://mono-koto.com/).

 🕰 I previously incubated enterprise payments tech in a big payments company.
 Mostly I helped create forums, opportunities, and momentum for teams to play with new knowledge and tech.

-📫 I love non-bot emails!
-Let's correspond.

 ### 🌈 Current interests include

+- Onchain smart contract patterns
+- Data visualization
+- Onchain finance
 - Typescript
-- Dataviz kits like D3, Vega Lite
-- Composable DeFi projects
-- Solidity
 - On/off ramps
 - Cryptocurrencies for real commerce
-- L2 and sidechains
-- Governance models
+- Use cases for zero-knowledge proofs
-- Distributed team patterns
+- Distributed teams